Ashutosh-Panda2004/DBMS/Theory+Commands_SQL.md

 -- Retrieve customers with Age between 30 and 50
 SELECT * FROM Customers WHERE Age BETWEEN 30 AND 50;
 ```
+will include both 30 and 50 in the result.

+The BETWEEN operator in SQL is inclusive.
+This means that the query retrieves all rows where the Age column value is greater than or equal to 30 and less than or equal to 50.

 **Expected Output:**
 ```